-• Recognition and the valuation of provisions
+Recognition and the valuation of provisions Due to the long term nature of our read and rail

 Due to the long term nature of our road and rail improvement schemes certain assumptions and judgements are required to be made for the estimated cost of land acquisition and compensation claims.
 This is due to the often protracted negotiation periods involved and the initial uncertainty over both the financial value and the final payment date of any compensation.